alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 // Assign generator to a variable const message = myGenerator()

-// Call the generator and log the returned number (the first start) console.log(message.next())
+// Call the generator and log the number (the first start) console.log(message.next())
 // Output:
 // { value: 1, done: false }

-// Call the generator and log the returned number (the second start) console.log(message.next())
+// Call the generator and log the number (the second start) console.log(message.next())
 // Output:
 // { value: 2, done: false }

-// Call the generator and log the returned number (the third start)
+// Try to call the generator and log the number (the third start)
 // Generator is done and calling next() will always return the same value console.log(message.next())
 // Output:
 // { value: undefined, done: true }

-// Call the generator and log the returned number (the fourth start)
+// Try to call the generator and log the number (the fourth start)
 // The same value as after previous call console.log(message.next())
 // Output: